Skip to main content

 The employee can argue that the program is not “voluntary” because the penalty is coercive, and that it fails to provide a “reasonable accommodation” for their underlying disability.
 The “reasonable alternative standard” required by HIPAA might be insufficient if it does not genuinely accommodate the individual’s specific medical reality.

-A generic educational module is not a for an individual whose hormonal state actively resists weight loss.
+A generic educational module is not a reasonable alternative for an individual whose hormonal state actively resists weight loss.
 The legal and biological arguments become intertwined.
 The program is legally vulnerable because it is biologically ignorant.

 Academic